-In this section, more detail is given about the activities of the Department of Crown Lands and Survey in issuing leases and licences for land occupation; the Vermin and Noxious Weeds Destruction Board in controlling vermin and noxious weeds; and the Department of Agriculture's role in regulating farm activities.
+In this section, more detail is given about the activities of the Department of Crown Lands and Survey in issuing leases and licences for land occupation and the Department of Agriculture's role in regulating farm activities.
 Further reference to other organisations engaged in the regulation of land utilisation can be found elsewhere in this Year Book.